mozilla/pontoon/CONTRIBUTING.rst

 The first line is a summary of the commit.
 It should start with one of the following::

-    Fix bug XXXXXXX
+    Fix #1234

 or::

-    Bug XXXXXXX
+    #1234

-The first, when it lands, will cause the bug to be closed.
-The second one does not.
+The first, when it lands, will cause the issue to be closed.
+The second one just adds a cross-reference.

 After that, the commit should explain *why* the changes are being made and any notes that future readers should know for context or be aware of.